 Our bodies need antioxidants to help fight free radical formation as a result of alcohol intake, cigarette smoking, direct sunlight exposure, metabolism, consumption of unhealthy food, and stress.
 Free radicals can be very damaging as they are known to cause oxidative stress, damage to our body that is a precursor to a wide range of health problems.

-The cells in our bodies consume oxygen, and they produce highly reactive molecules or more popularly known as free radicals.
+Our bodies’ cells consume oxygen, producing highly reactive molecules more popularly known as free radicals.
 The antioxidants function as the scavengers or hunters of these free radicals as they provide an electron, which acts as their neutralizer.
 Neutralization of free radicals repairs as well as prevents the oxidative damage.

 There are plenty of well-documented health benefits of antioxidants such as increasing the cells’ antimicrobial and killer activities, boosting of the immune system, enhancement of the body’s response to infection, improvement of the lymphocyte proliferation and prevention of the usual colds.